 - Data C140: Probability for data science.

-These courses would likely be taken the first semester of freshman year and offer a student the opportunity to better understand what they are getting into.
-The freshman and sophomore year would then include the following types of courses.
+These courses would likely be taken during the first semester of freshman year and offer students the opportunity to better understand what they are getting into.
+The freshman and sophomore years would then include the following types of courses.

 - Calculus I and II: Integration and derivations in mathematics.